TNTErick/brigadier/README.md

 # brigadier
- Mojang's Brigadier, a command parser, now translated into C++.
+ Mojang's Brigadier, a command parser, now translated into C++. (work in progress)
 # implimentation
  Tested in Microsoft Visual C++ 16.0